kohheepeace/mr-pdf/README.md

 - `--pdfFormat`:            pdf format ex: `--pdfFormat="A3"`.
 Please check this link for available formats [Puppeteer document](https://pptr.dev/#?product=Puppeteer&version=v5.2.1&show=api-pagepdfoptions)

+- `--disableTOC`: Optional toggle to show the table of contents or not.

+- `coverTitle`: Title for the PDF cover.

+- `coverSub`: Subtitle the for PDF cover.

 ## 🎨 Examples and Demo PDF